ellysh/video-game-bots/ClickerBots/protection.md

 | `$processList[1][0]` | Process name |
 | `$processList[1][1]` | Process ID (PID) |

 It is enough for our case to check the value of `$processList[0][0]` element.
-A searching application is launched if the value is greater than zero.
+The `AutoHotKey.exe` application is launched if the value is greater than zero.

 There is a problem with testing this protection system example.
 It is written in the AutoIt language.
 Therefore, a `AutoIt.exe` process of AutoIt [**interpreter**](https://en.wikipedia.org/wiki/Interpreted_language) will be started on a script launching.
 The same `AutoIt.exe` process will be started on the `SimpleBot.au3` launching.
 It will be better for our example to implement algorithm of the `SimpleBot.au3` script in the AutoHotKey language.
 This is a [`SimpleBot.ahk`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/SimpleBot.ahk) script with AutoHotKey implementation of the bot:
 ```AutoHotKey